rusith/rusith.github.io/_posts/2019-07-25-re-usable-presto-worker-image.md

 discovery.uri=http://<coordinator ip>:8081
 ```

+You can also configure catalogs at this time.

 Now give it a try by running Presto.

 ```sh
 cd ~/presto/bin
 ./launcher run
 ```

 If you get the service started message. you are ready to go ahead. you can stop Presto service now.